Prosecutor: More than 60 deaths now linked to serial killer

-DALLAS (AP) - A Texas prosecutor says investigators have linked more than 60 killings in at least 14 states to a 79-year-old inmate who may be the most prolific serial killer in U.S. history.
+DALLAS (AP) - A Texas prosecutor said Friday that investigators have linked more than 60 killings in at least 14 states to a 79-year-old California inmate who may be the most prolific serial killer in U.S. history.

-Ector County District Attorney Bobby Bland said Friday that Samuel Little continues to cooperate with investigators from around the country who interrogate him in prison about cold case killings dating back to the 1970s.
+Ector County District Attorney Bobby Bland said Samuel Little continues to cooperate with investigators from around the country who interrogate him in prison about cold case killings dating back to the 1970s.

-Little was convicted of killing three Los Angeles-area women and pleaded guilty to killing a Texas woman.
-He is serving life sentences in a California prison.
+Little was convicted of killing three Los Angeles-area women and pleaded guilty to killing a Texas woman, and he’s serving life sentences in California.
+Little, who lived a nomadic lifestyle, claims to have killed 93 women as he crisscrossed the country over the years.

-Little, who lived a nomadic lifestyle, claims to have killed at least 90 women as he crisscrossed the country over the years.
-Bland says Little is in failing health and “he’s determined to make sure that his victims are found.”
+Bland said Little is in failing health and has exhausted his appeals, leading him to be forthcoming with investigators.

+“At this point in his life I think he’s determined to make sure that his victims are found,” he said.

 Gary Ridgway, the so-called Green River Killer, pleaded guilty to killing 49 women and girls, making him the most prolific serial killer in U.S. history in terms of confirmed kills, though he said he killed 71.